 Take for example our Micro Crew height.
-You can find this height in an Ultra-Lightweight option in our running socks, like the Bolt, or in a Midweight option in our Hunt line, like the Hunter Boot sock.
+You can find this height in an Ultra-Lightweight option in our running socks, like the Bolt, or in a Midweight option in our Hunt line, like the Hunting Boot sock.

 We should mention once again that our socks are knit with Merino Wool, a naturally thermoregulating material.
 Which means that no matter the season, no matter if the weather is hot or freezing, our socks will help to warm you up or keep you cool.